Locations in Veronica Mars

 Veronica Mars is an American television series created by Rob Thomas.
 The series premiered on September 22, 2004, during UPN's last two years, and ended its original run on May 22, 2007, after a season on UPN's successor, The CW Television Network.
+It was later continued with a film released on March 14, 2014, and by an eight-episode fourth season.
 Set in the fictional town of Neptune, the series starred Kristen Bell as the title character, a student who progressed from high school to college during the series while moonlighting as a private investigator under the wing of her detective father.

 Neptune

-Neptune, California, is the series' fictional setting, a US unincorporated town in Balboa County.
-The town is described as without a middle class, and the upper class is known as "09ers", wealthy citizens from the fictional 90909 ZIP code.
+Neptune, California, is the series' fictional setting, a town in California inspired by Orange County.
+The town is described as experiencing class tension especially through its high school, with the wealthy upperclass inflating the prices of housing and services out of the reach of the poorer classes.

 Geography

 Neptune is a coastal community located between San Diego and Los Angeles on the route of California's Pacific Coast Highway.
 Many locations in California are named after Vasco Núñez de Balboa, including the Balboa Peninsula section of Newport Beach in Orange County and San Diego's Balboa Park.
 In reality, State Route 1 does not run south of Orange County.
 In season 1, it is implied that Neptune is about 85 miles (or a 90-minute drive) from San Diego.
 Series creator Rob Thomas stated in an interview that Neptune is located near San Juan Capistrano in Orange County.

 Neptune scenes are generally filmed in San Diego County, and exteriors of all of the show's most notable locations are found there.
 For example, exteriors of the Mars residence are filmed in Point Loma, and exteriors of Mars Investigations are filmed on Adams Avenue in Normal Heights.
-Oceanside High School in Oceanside, California, doubles as the fictional Neptune High, and San Diego State University, University of California, San Diego and University of San Diego are portrayed as the fictional Hearst College.
+Oceanside High School in Oceanside, California, doubles as the fictional Neptune High, and San Diego State University, University of California, San Diego and the University of San Diego are portrayed as the fictional Hearst College.
 Qualcomm Stadium represents Shark Field, a fictitious stadium in Balboa County that is demolished in the second season.

-The (numerically) closest real zip codes to 90909 are 90899, which belongs to Long Beach, California, 91001 which belongs to Altadena, California, and 92009 which belongs to Carlsbad, California.
-909xx series zip codes are an unassigned series in the greater Los Angeles zipspace.
+The (numerically) closest real ZIP Codes to 90909 are 90899, which belongs to Long Beach, California, 91001 which belongs to Altadena, California, and 92009 which belongs to Carlsbad, California.
+909xx series ZIP Codes are an unassigned series in the greater Los Angeles zipspace.